hazelcast/hazelcast/hazelcast-documentation/src/StartingClusterClient.md

 Let's begin.

--	The following code will start the first node, and will create and use the `customers` map and queue.
+-	The following code starts the first node, and creates and uses the `customers` map and queue.

 ```java
 import com.hazelcast.core.Hazelcast;